therenotomorrow/enw/README.md

 A flexible Go module for sourcing configuration variables from multiple, prioritized locations.

-This library simplifies configuration management by providing a single, consistent interface to find and search for values across different environments, from local development to production deployments in Kubernetes.
+This library simplifies configuration management by providing a single, consistent interface to find and search for values across different environments, from local development to deployments in Kubernetes.
 Taste it! :heart:

 <div>
   <a href="https://github.com/therenotomorrow/enw/releases" target="_blank">